The Subway Story

 They looked at many different businesses in the food service industry and out side of it.
 When they found Subway there were a number of things that made them decide to be part of the Subway Team.
 The most important thing was Subway offered affordable food, made the way our customers want it, that tastes good and is good for them.
 That was true back in 1988 and even more true today.

-Since our first store we have grown to 13 locations and we are still growing.
 It has been very rewarding to offer the members of our team the opportunity to grow with our organization and Subway.

 It's not always about business